audacioustux/audacioustux/src/content/blog/cka-prep.md

   - _**vim**_: Vi IMproved, a programmer's text editor
   - _**tmux**_ (optional): terminal multiplexer

   This is not a random list btw, these are the most common tools that you'll need to use during the exam.
-But don't get overwhelmed - most of these are very easy to learn, and only simple use-cases are required for the exam.
+But don't get overwhelmed - most of these are very easy to learn, and only simple use cases are required for the exam.
-  `tmux` is optional, but it's a very useful if you have time to learn it.
-Just practice basic navigation, pane management, scrolling, copy-pasting and you'll be good to go.
+  `tmux` is optional, but it's very useful if you have time to learn it.
+Just practice basic navigation, pane management, scrolling, and copy-pasting and you'll be good to go.

 - _**Docker**_: Kodekloud and kunal kushwaha both have good docker courses.
-Although it's not required for CKA, it's a good idea to have a good understanding of docker before starting with kubernetes.
-At-least some familiarity with docker commands, files, images, networking, volumes, docker-compose, etc. is recommended.
+Although it's not required for CKA, it's a good idea to have a good understanding of docker before starting with Kubernetes.
+At least some familiarity with docker commands, files, images, networking, volumes, docker-compose, etc. is recommended.
 Those can certainly help to grasp kubernetes concepts faster.

-- _**Kubernetes**_: You may want to have a high level understanding of kubernetes.
-CKA is not a beginner level exam.
+- _**Kubernetes**_: You may want to have a high-level understanding of Kubernetes.
+CKA is not a beginner-level exam.
 It's not a good idea to start with CKA as your first kubernetes experience.
 Get familiar with the basic concepts of kubernetes, like pods, deployments, services, volumes, etc. before starting with CKA.
-Start with Minikube or K3s on your laptop / desktop, and have some hands-on experience following online tutorials and resources.
+Start with Minikube or K3s on your laptop/desktop, and have some hands-on experience following online tutorials and resources.
 Free youtube courses are good enough for this.

 ## Preparation